mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/24/Day-36/">February 24, 2017</a></small></div>
 <p><strong>Republican lawmakers expect that their Obamacare replacement will result in fewer Americans covered by health insurance</strong>.
-The new plan would do away with the Affordable Care Act’s requirement that all Americans have health coverage or pay a fine, and replace it with rules that let people choose not to buy insurance, instead paying higher premiums or penalties if they need it later.
+The new plan would do away with the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>’s requirement that all Americans have health coverage or pay a fine, and replace it with rules that let people choose not to buy insurance, instead paying higher premiums or penalties if they need it later.
 The result would be fewer people covered. (<a href="https://www.bloomberg.com/politics/articles/2017-02-24/gop-obamacare-plan-would-cover-fewer-people-blowback-grows" target="_blank">Bloomberg</a>)</p>